OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-A/Lab-A06.md

 }

 ```
+- Add a local `.env` file based on the sample file `.env_Sample`.
+Update all values for the keys, based on how far you have reached in this lab.

 #### Step 2: Update existing files
 In the project structure, on the right under `A06-MessagingExtension`, you will see emoji 🔺 near the files.